To answer “How to create a video wall”, let’s first quickly define what a video wall is and why you might want one…

 So how do you go about creating a video wall experience?
 What are the variables and what should we consider when looking to create a video wall?

-To start with, as will all good digital signage, we should look at what you’re looking to display on your digital signage video wall as this could change what is recommended.
+To start with, as will all good Digital Signage, we should look at what you’re looking to display on your Digital Signage video wall as this could change what is recommended.

 If you haven’t already taken a look at our content best practices, take a look at our content overview here.